The HSB colour model is similar to the RGB colour model insofar as it is an additive model based on RGB primary colours.

 - Brightness refers to the perceived difference between a colour observed in ideal sunlit conditions compared with conditions where the vitality of the hue is lost because the lighting is poor.

 - Brightness can be measured as a percentage from 100% to 0%.
 As the brightness of a fully saturated hue decreases it appears progressively darker and achromatic.

 In the implementation of the HSB colour model used in Adobe Illustrator CC:

 - The option to use the HSB colour model is available in the Colour Panel.
 If the colour panel is not visible then look for Colour in the Windows menu.

-- Use the hamburger menu in the top right of the panel to change from the default RGB setting to HSB.
+- Use the hamburger menu (icon with three horizontal lines) in the top right of the panel to change from the default RGB setting to HSB.